haskell/cabal/Cabal/doc/cabal-commands.rst

 ----------------

-``cabal v2-freeze`` writes out a **freeze file** which records all of the versions and flags which that are picked by the solver under the current index and flags.
+``cabal v2-freeze`` writes out a **freeze file** which records all of the versions and flags that are picked by the solver under the current index and flags.
 Default name of this file is ``cabal.project.freeze`` but in combination with a ``--project-file=my.project`` flag (see :ref:`project-file